-Chickenpox infection appears 10 to 21 days after exposure to the virus and usually lasts about five to 10 days.
-The rash is the telltale indication of chickenpox.
+The itchy blister rash caused by chickenpox infection appears 10 to 21 days after exposure to the virus and usually lasts about five to 10 days.
 Other signs and symptoms, which may appear one to two days before the rash, include:

 - Loss of appetite

 - Tiredness and a general feeling of being unwell (malaise)